talapkapetra/neuron-clustering-project/README.md

-# Clustering of synapses belonging to inhibitory neurons
+# Clustering Synapses of Inhibitory Neurons Using Machine Learning

 ## Licensing